 4. Treatment and Intervention

 The good news: support strategies exist.
-This section outlines practical, evidence-based ways to help, from professional interventions to child-friendly explanations that make dyscalculia less intimidating — plus powerful stories of hope.
+This section explains how dyscalculia can be treated and outlines practical, evidence-based ways to help, from professional interventions to child-friendly explanations that make dyscalculia less intimidating — plus powerful stories of hope.

 - Dyscalculia Treatment & Intervention: 5 Strategies that Work